 Bude has a fantastic array of restaurants giving you the opportunity to sample a variety of delicious cuisines.

+Even though the pandemic is now drawing to a close, we still recommend that you plan and book your dining ahead of time, especially in school holiday periods.
 There are restaurants available to visit without a booking, but it’s best to book to avoid disappointment,

 Delicious homecooked food with a lovely atmosphere.
+Situated onsite at Wooda.

 The Preston Gate Inn, Poughill (www.prestongateinn.co.uk)